- 1 Health Benefits

 - It is a wonderful source of omega-3 and antioxidants like polyphenols, vitamins E & K, chlorophyll and carotenoids.
 Antioxidants are key to strengthening the immune system and protecting the body from the damaging effects of free-radical molecules.

 - It is rich in monounsaturated fatty acids which reduces total and low-density lipoprotein (LDL or “bad”) cholesterol levels in the bloodstream while raising high-density lipoprotein (HDL or “good”) cholesterol levels

 - Olive oil contains anti-inflammatory agents, like oleocanthal, that act as a natural ibuprofen-like substance.

-Olive Oil For Cooking
+Olive Oil In India

 Till a few years back, olive oil in India was used only for body massage or beauty purposes only.
 It had an elitist image.
-But with the inception of Western dishes like Pizza, pasta etc., olive oil is frequently used in most of the urban Indian kitchens.
+But with the inception of Western dishes like Pizza, pasta etc., olive oil is frequently used in most of urban Indian kitchens.
 However, as Indian food is heavy on spices, the aroma of olive oil gets lost and loses its advantage which it has with western dishes.

 Lucrative Offers on Various Olive Oil

 You go to a departmental store and you will be thoroughly confused seeing the varieties of olive oil shelved there.
 Recently when I went for my groceries shopping, I went to the olive oil counter.
 There, the salesman had very lucrative offers on different types of olive oil.
 That time all I knew was that EVOO was the best oil.
 The salesman had excellent offers on Pure Olive oil and on Olive Pomace oil.
 And he tried to explain to me the benefits also of these oils.
 Highly confused but determined not to be wooed by the salesman, I and my husband decided to buy EVOO only.